Admissions

 Information on Judicial Holds

 Although we are required to include questions in our application that ask about previous experiences with disciplinary charges and criminal offenses, we do not want these questions to discourage anyone with these experiences from applying to our programs.
 Responding “yes” to these questions does not preclude applicants from being considered for admission to our programs.
-It does place a “judicial hold” on the application that can be resolved through the Student Conduct and Academic Integrity (SCAI) Admissions Clearance Process confidentially.
+It does place a “judicial hold” on the application that can be resolved through the Admissions Clearance Process.
 Moreover, responses to these questions will not be shared with faculty reviewing applications—regardless of the applicant’s responses—so as to maintain confidentially and reduce bias throughout the review process.

 Application Fee Waiver

-For Fall 2023 applicants: The Department of Psychology has made available a select number of application fee waivers for PhD applicants in financial need and from underrepresented backgrounds.
-To find out if you are eligible for the department application fee waiver, email PhD Programs Coordinator, Brandon Isahack at psygrad@fiu.edu, answering the following questions:
+For applicants for the Fall of 2025: The Department of Psychology has made available a select number of application fee waivers for PhD applicants in financial need.
+To find out if you are eligible for the department application fee waiver, email the Psychology Department PhD Programs Coordinator at psygrad@fiu.edu, answering the following questions:

-2. I have financial hardship or difficulty paying the application fee – Yes or No
+Do you have a financial hardship or difficulty paying the application fee?
+Yes or No

 The clinical science program embraces the goal of cultivating a climate of inclusion in which everyone is valued as an individual and whose members (both faculty and students) are committed to the development and improvement in issues of diversity and inclusion within the program, especially as they relate to research, practice, and service.
-Please refer to the Psychology Department’s full Commitment to Diversity, Equity, and Inclusion and Black Anti-Racism statement and the Diversity Committee & Resources for information about and links to several resources, such as funding and training opportunities available to students from groups underrepresented in academia, a list of campus resources (e.g., LGBTQA Groups and Initiatives, Black Graduate Women’s Association), and other resources meant to foster the recruitment, retention, and flourishing of a diverse student population.
+Please refer to the Student Resources for information about and links to several resources, such as funding and training opportunities available to students from groups underrepresented in academia, a list of campus resources and other resources meant to foster the recruitment, retention, and flourishing of a vast student population.

 • Funding